-There are four budgets (Institutional, Operational, Community Intensive Supervision Program, and Electronic Monitoring), totaling \$41,177,568.
+There are four budgets (Institutional, Operational, Community Intensive Supervision Program, and Electronic Monitoring), totaling \$53,677,563.
 The Unit also monitors several grant-funded projects.

 A central tenet of the Allegheny County Juvenile Probation's Balanced and Restorative justice mission is to ensure that juveniles are held accountable to repair the harm they have caused individual victims and the community at large.
 Toward that end, the Administrative Services Unit is also responsible for the distribution of restitution and fines collected by probation officers.
-A total of \$178,000 was collected and dispersed in 2022.
+A total of \$162,433 was collected and dispersed in 2023.

-The law requires juveniles to pay Court ordered restitution in full or remain on probation until age 21.
-If restitution remains unpaid at age 21, the financial obligation to the victim is indexed as a judgment with the Department of Court Records.
+The law requires juveniles to pay Court ordered restitution in full or remain on probation until age twenty-one.
+If restitution remains unpaid at age of twenty-one, the financial obligation to the victim is indexed as a judgment with the Department of Court Records.